 Regular attendance in a course, whether onsite or online, is expected.
-Students who do not establish attendance within the first 5 days of a summer course or 7 days of a fall or spring course will be dropped.
+Only registered students may attend class sessions, including onsite and online.
+Students who allow another to establish or maintain attendance, participate in course activities, or complete coursework in their stead is subject to the college's Academic Dishonesty policy.
 In an onsite course, attendance is established when a student physically attends the course.
 In online courses, activities that constitute attendance include submitting an assignment, taking a test, participating in a discussion thread or wiki and asking the instructor a question within the online classroom.
 Simply logging into the online course without active participation as defined above will not be considered for attendance purposes.

 In order to comply with the U.S. Department of Education regulations, the college is required to document whether or not a student begins attendance in enough credit hours to support the full-time or part-time enrollment status for which Title IV federal funds are awarded and disbursed.
-Students who have not established attendance in a registered course by the 4th day of a summer course or the 5th day of a fall or spring course will receive notification from the registrar's office to either attend class or drop it.
-Students who have not established attendance in a registered course by the 7th day of classes will be administratively dropped from the course by the registrar's office.
-The registrar's office will notify the financial aid office if the schedule change affects a student's enrolment status.
+Students who have not established attendance in a registered course by the 5th day of a course will receive notification from the registrar's office to either attend class or drop it.
+Students who do not establish attendance within the first five days of the beginning of the online course will be dropped by the registrar's office on the seventh day.
+The registrar's office will notify the financial aid office if the schedule change affects a student's enrollment status.
+For additional Physician Assistant (PA) attendance policies, please refer to the PA student handbook.